Las Vegas Sands and Sands China Host Grand Celebration at The Londoner Macao, Marking New Era for Cotai Strip

 Sands China rolled out the red carpet to welcome international celebrities and VIPs for the first time since the Covid-19 pandemic began.
 David Beckham, UK soccer icon and Sands global ambassador, was among the guests of honor, as were Macao’s top officials and business leaders.

-Brilliant performances were given by China’s globally renowned piano virtuoso Lang Lang, Hong Kong singer-songwriter G.E.M., and inner Mongolian vocalist Ayanga.
+Brilliant performances were given by China’s globally renowned piano virtuoso Lang Lang, Hong Kong singer-songwriter G.E.M., and famous Chinese musical theatre artist, vocalist and actor Ayanga.
 Continuing the festivities, The Londoner Macao showcased the “Be My Guest” campaign.
 Afterward, guests enjoyed an intimate gala dinner, featuring a superb performance by British jazz vocal legend Jamie Cullum.

 The grand celebration marked the culmination of Sheldon G. Adelson’s vision of the Cotai Strip as one of the world’s most spectacular leisure destinations.
 The late Chairman and CEO of Las Vegas Sands Corp. saw Cotai’s enormous potential and invested in its development.
 The Londoner Macao, along with all of Sands China’s other resorts in Cotai, has realized that vision while raising the benchmark for hospitality, entertainment and gourmet experiences in Macao.